JakeScudder/library-manager/README.md

 </div>

 ### Description
 This project was built using Express and Sequelize to simulate the management of a database for a Library.
-The project was set-up using Sequelize CLI and uses Sequelize model validation.
+It was set-up using Sequelize CLI and uses Sequelize model validation.

 ### Technologies
 JavaScript, Node.js, Express, Pug, Sequelize